-Enter in Column B the total net income and replacement tax entered on your 2018 Form IL-1120, Step 8, Line 57.
+Column B - Enter the total net income and replacement tax reported on your 2020 return.

 If this line is zero or if the preceding year's return was for a short tax year enter "N/A" in Column B.

-Note "N/A" does not equal zero.
+=Note→ "N/A" does not equal zero.
 If you entered "N/A" on Step 2, Column B, Line 5, you still may be required to make installments.
 See the instructions for Line 9.